 Student organizations are organized by students, for students, to engage in some mutually interesting activity.
 So the communication is from students to students, and there’s a shared understanding that everyone involved is a UT Dallas student.
 Such organizations are not speaking on behalf of the University, nor does the University take responsibility for their organization or guarantee the quality of their events and activities, other than to register them and require that they follow University guidelines for student organizations.
 They may use the University’s official logo and wordmark in their campus communication, but this is not required.

-Student organizations that function as quasi official arms of the University are required to use brand marks.
+Student organizations that function as quasi-official arms of the University are required to use brand marks.
 Student Government and student service organizations that represent the University to others through their work on alternative spring break, athletics teams, assignments as Student Ambassadors and intellectual competition teams are examples.
 The members of these organizations receive significant University support, and are expected to act as representatives of the University.
 These organizations are required to use the University wordmarks and logos on their official publications, apparel, and other collateral likely to be used in venues that will represent the University to others.
-Variations on existing marks and artwork in addition to University marks are subject to review and approval by the office of communications marketing division.
+Variations on existing marks and artwork in addition to University marks are subject to review and approval by the Office of Communications Marketing department.

-This requirement does not exclude the use of art work the organization in question may have.
+This requirement does not exclude the use of artwork the organization in question may have.
 But artwork should not be treated as an official brand mark, nor can it replace brand marks.
-Publications and other materials combining standing artwork and University brand marks should be submitted to the office of communications marketing for visual review, for which three working days should be built into the production schedule.
-This review will cover VISUAL presentation; notes on language, usage, spelling, accuracy and other issues may be offered, but student organizations and student affairs sponsors of such organizations are ultimately responsible for the quality of the presentation in those respects.
+Publications and other materials combining standing artwork and University brand marks should be submitted to the Office of Communications Marketing department for visual review, for which three working days should be built into the production schedule.
+This review will cover visual presentation; notes on language, usage, spelling, accuracy and other issues may be offered, but student organizations and Student Affairs sponsors of such organizations are ultimately responsible for the quality of the presentation in those respects.